src-d/blog/content/post/asdf.md

 [Advanced Scientific Data Format](https://github.com/spacetelescope/asdf) (ASDF) is a next generation serialization format for scientific data.
 This means that it focuses on storing sparse and dense tensors in an efficient way.
-ASDF project started by [Michael Droettboom](https://github.com/mdboom) (Matplotlib; astropy) at SpaceTelescope Institute in 2014.
-ASDF is not implementation-driven, it is based on the well-defined [standard](https://asdf-standard.readthedocs.io/en/latest/).
+The ASDF project started by [Michael Droettboom](https://github.com/mdboom) (Matplotlib; astropy) at SpaceTelescope Institute in 2014.
+ASDF is not implementation-driven, and it is based on the well-defined [standard](https://asdf-standard.readthedocs.io/en/latest/).
 However, there is only one maintained software library written in Python.
-While historically ASDF targetted astronomers, it is actually abstracted away from any scientific domain and is completely versatile.
+While historically ASDF targeted astronomers, it is actually abstracted away from any scientific domain and is completely versatile.
 ASDF features:

 * Transparent, automatic, on-the-fly compression and decompression with zlib, bzip2 or lz4.